 Ward 1 – Linda Broadbent

-The Ward Manager is supported by two ward sisters and/or charge nurses to ensure that high standard of care are delivered to patient.
+The Ward Manager is supported by three ward sisters and/or charge nurses to ensure that high standard of care are delivered to patient.

 Ward Managers and Sisters/Charge Nurses can be identified by their navy uniform.